kuldeepmishra07/accuknow/README.md

-# accuknox
-Social_media_project

-# Django Rest Framework User Authentication and Friendship API
+# Accuknox Django Rest Framework User Authentication and Friendship API

 This Django project provides a RESTful API for user authentication and managing friendships.